rayg1234/pytlib/README.md

 Now run `docker ps` you should see a container running.

-Now to attach a shell script to the container run `docker exec -it <name_of_docker_process> /bin/bash`.
+Now to attach a shell script to the container run `docker exec -it <name_of_docker_process> /bin/bash

-Export your python path by running `export PYTHONPATH="${PYTHONPATH}:/pytlib"` Activate your virtualenv with `source pytenv/bin/activate`

-Note: CUDA support in docker not tested yet.
+Now you should be able to do just cd into pytlib and start running, no need to use a virtual env because we've installed all the packages directly in the container

+`cd pytlib; python run/trainer.py -t configuration/mnist_ae_config.py -i 100 -b 32 -v 100`

+Note I haven't configured the docker image with Nvidia and CUDA drivers yet...